pika-pikachu/Boundary-Crossing-Probabilities/Brownian motion/README.md

 # File descriptions

+convergence_plot.jl
+- Plots the convergence behaviour of the Markov chain approximation of a Brownian boundary crossing probability

 integral_equation_loader_deely.jl
 - Using the method of integral equations, returns the approximated probability a Brownian motion trajectory crosses Daniel's boundary